 - Clean air is one of the basic requirements of human health and wellbeing.
 We breathe approximately 20,000 times a day, so clean air is essential to a good quality of life. - Emissions of many air pollutants have decreased substantially throughout the world in recent decades.
-However, air pollutant concentrations are still too high, and air quality remains an issue. - Air pollution is a problem throughout the world but is often worse in developing and densely-populated countries such as China and India.
-These countries tend to have a higher reliance on fossil fuels and to emit more pollutants because of their large populations. - The World Health Organization estimates that ambient (outdoor) air pollution is responsible for 4.2 million premature deaths every year, with an additional 3.8 million premature deaths linked to household air pollution.
-These statistics make air pollution the world's largest environmental health risk (and among the largest global health risks). - Cities are often thought of as having worse air quality than rural areas; however, this is not always the case.
-Agricultural activities can produce a significant amount of air pollution by way of livestock operations and crop management. - Alberta and its urban centres (such as Edmonton) benefit from relatively good air quality, but weather conditions, natural disasters, and industrial accidents sometimes create dangerous air quality episodes. - Laws, regulations, and policies have been successful in the past at curbing emissions; however, legislation tends to be focused on big emitters (e.g., industry) as opposed to public behaviour.
+However, air pollutant concentrations are still too high, and air quality remains an issue. - The World Health Organization estimates that ambient (outdoor) air pollution is responsible for 4.2 million premature deaths every year, with an additional 3.8 million premature deaths linked to household air pollution.
+These statistics make air pollution the world's largest environmental health risk and among the largest global health risks. - Alberta and its urban centres (such as Edmonton) benefit from relatively good air quality, but weather conditions, natural disasters, and industrial accidents sometimes create dangerous air guality episodes. - Cities are often thought of as having worse air quality than rural areas, however, this is not always the case.
+Agricultural activities can produce a significant amount of air pollution by way of livestock operations and crop management (e.g., the use of fertilizers). - Air pollution is a problem throughout the world but ٠ is often worse in developing and densely populated countries, such as China and India.
+These countries tend to have a higher reliance on fossil fuels and emit more pollutants because of their large populations. - Laws, regulations, and policies have been successful in the past at curbing emissions; however, legislation tends to be focused on big emitters (i.e., industry) as opposed to public behaviour.

 - Many everyday human activities result in air pollution; therefore, by changing our habits and behaviours, we can help improve local air quality.
-Laws and regulations are not the only ways to help solve air pollution problems.
+Laws and regulations are not the only way to help solve air pollution problems.
 If we want to be successful, a combination of approaches must be taken. - Humanity has the necessary knowledge and tools to improve air quality, but we need to be invested in this topic and willing to make changes to our daily routines for progress to occur.

 - Display Slide #3, which contains the value line scale: - 1 Strongly disagree - 2 Somewhat disagree - 3 Unsure or neutral - 4 Somewhat agree - 5 Strongly agree - Explain that you will be reading aloud a series of statements.
-Note that you must click the slideshow to reveal the following statements one at time: - Clean air is necessary for a good quality of life - Air quality is an important issue around the world - Air pollution is a problem in our community - Laws and regulations are the best way to curb air pollution - I can play a role today in improving air quality in my community - I think my generation can do something about air pollution - For each statement, have students determine which spot on the value line most closely represents their opinion.
-Then ask students to line up according to their stance. - Encourage students to verbalize what they notice about the feelings of the group (e.g., "over half the class agrees with this statement").
+Note that you must click the slideshow to reveal the following statements one at time: - Clean air is a basic human right - Air pollution is a global problem that lawmakers should prioritize - Air pollution affects our local community - Environmental laws should target big polluters (like businesses and industries) rather than individuals - My everyday actions impact local air quality - My generation can do something about air pollution - For each statement, have students determine which spot on the value line most closely represents their opinion.
+Then ask students to line up according to their stance. - Encourage students to verbalize what they notice about the feelings of the group, e.g., "over half the class agrees with this statement."

-- Invite students to partner with someone who disagrees with their stance and discuss their differing positions. - Debrief the value line judgement with your entire class. - You may also wish to build in the opportunity for students to change their stance on a statement after hearing the insights of their peers. - Proceed in this fashion for the remaining five statements.
+- If possible, invite students to partner with someone who disagrees with their stance and discuss their differing positions. - Debrief the value line judgement with your entire class. - You may also wish to build in the opportunity for students to change their stance on a statement, after hearing the insights of their peers. - Proceed in the same fashion for each statement.